-Hobart may not be the largest city in Australia but it has plenty of great unique shopping opportunities for visitors to enjoy.
+Hobart may not be the largest city in Australia but it has plenty of unique shopping opportunities for visitors to enjoy.
 The main shopping area in the CBD is centred round the pedestrianised Elizabeth Street, where the Cat and Fiddle Arcade provides the perfect splurging arena for shopaholics.
 Nearby Collins Street is also a good place to browse the numerous shops, boutiques and speciality stores.

 Become our Hobart Travel Expert